What to watch for when the Seahawks host the Saints in Week 3

 First-down running.

-One reason the Seahawks’ offense has seemed disjointed so far — and had to depend on the quick pass last week — is that Seattle has not been productive running on first down.
-Seattle has gained just 52 yards on 29 runs on first down, 1.8 yards per attempt, which has obviously meant a lot of second-and-longs turning into third-and-longs.
-Seattle is 9-25 on third down because more than half of those — 13 — have been 10 yards or longer, an average of 6.5 per game, converting just two.
-Seattle averaged just 3.4 third owns of 10 yards or longer per game last season when it also averaged 4.4 yards per attempt on first-down runs.
-Seattle won’t be able to keep living trying to convert a lot of third-and-longs.
+One reason the Seahawks’ offense has seemed disjointed so far — and had to depend on the quick pass last week — is that the Seahawks have not been productive running on first down.
+Seattle has gained just 52 yards on 29 runs on first down, 1.8 yards per attempt, which has obviously meant a lot of second-and-longs.
+The Seahawks are 9-25 on third down because more than half of those — 13 — have been 10 yards or longer, an average of 6.5 per game, converting just two.
+Seattle averaged just 3.4 third downs of 10 yards or longer per game last season when it also averaged 4.4 yards per attempt on first-down runs.
+The Seahawks won’t be able to keep winning trying to convert a lot of third-and-longs.

 THE FINAL WORD

 Seahawks 23, Saints 19.
 It’s hard to know what to make of the Saints without Brees.
 Bridgewater is more-than-competent, and with Sean Payton having a week to prepare an offense around him, the Seahawks will need to play well.
-But the guess here is the homefield and the edge in the QB battle will be enough to get Seattle to 3-0.
+But the guess here is the home field and the edge in the QB battle will be enough to get the Seahawks to 3-0.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.